Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **User Story:**
 As a developer, I want to build a tool that hides personal information in data so user privacy is protected.

+**Purpose:**
+The client is concerned about privacy when using AI training data.
+So, we will build a tool that finds and removes personal details (like names, emails, addresses) from the data.